-Katharine McPhee graduated from Flinders University with an Honours degree in a Bachelor of Creative Arts in Screen Studies.
-She was the recipient of the 2008 Colin Thiele New Writing Scholarship, bestowed by the South Australian Youth Arts Board.
+Katharine McPhee graduated from Flinders University with Honours in Screen (Film) Studies.
+Katharine is a recipient of the Colin Thiele New Writing Scholarship.

-Katharine has received development funding from the South Australian Film Corporation, which has also included a mentorship with Princess Pictures and script consultation with Michael Hauge.
+Katharine has received development funding and mentoring support from the South Australian Film Corporation.

 Pathways is proudly supported by